 It’s that most wonderful time of the year: time holiday cookie time!
 This year, don’t dread it, own it with these tips and tricks to salvage any baking quandary.
-Scroll on to get the goodies.
+From a baking powder substitution to what to do if you don’t have a rolling pin to what to use in place of eggs or butter, scroll on to get the goodies.

 1. Holiday baking often calls for some pepperminty goodness, but who keeps peppermint syrup on hand for once-a-year baking?
 (No, schnapps doesn’t count).
 Use an ingredient that is abundant: peppermint candies.
 Just put them in a Ziploc bag and smash them to bits.
 A great stress reliever!

 2. Use tongs to make an even crimping pattern along the edge of your pie crust